akiomiyao/ped/README.md

 All short reads from Individual_A and Individual_B are sliced to *k*-mer (*e.g. k* = 20) in each position.
 For example, the Individual_A has the *k*-mer sequence of AAATGGTACATTTATATTAT but does not have AAATGGTACATTTATATTAC.
 On the other hand, the Individual_B has the AAATGGTACATTTATATTAC but does not have AAATGGTACATTTATATTAT.
 The last base of *k*-mer of Individual_A is T, and Individual_B is C. The last base of *k*-mers must be SNP or edge of insertion, deletion, inversion, translocation or copy number variation.
 The *k*-mer method detects edges of polymorphism by difference of last base of *k*-mers.
 This method enables to detect polymorphisms by direct comparison of NGS data.

 ## Simplified instruction
-- ped.pl is a multithreaded script.
+- The ped.pl is a multithreaded script, suitable for multi-core CPU like as 16 or 8 cores.
-  Using the docker container is recommended.
+  Using the docker container is recommended, because program for downloading short read sequences and scripts have been set up in the container.
   Following is a demonstration of spontaneous SNPs and SVs detection from a *Caenorhabditis elegans* with 250-times repeated generations.
 ```
 docker run -v `pwd`:/work -w /ped akiomiyao/ped perl download.pl accession=ERR3063486,wd=/work